abadid/cmsc424-spring2018/project3/readme.md

 Does the match table correspond to an entity set, a weak entity set, or a relationship set?

-How many attributes were included in the match [entity set or relationship set depedning on your answer above] in the ER diagram?
+How many attributes were included in the match [entity set or relationship set depending on your answer above] in the ER diagram?

 True or False: There are no one-to-one, many-to-one, or one-to-many mapping cardinalities in the ER diagram?
 In other words you didn't draw any directed edges in your diagram.